-The general goal of post Botox therapy treatment is to improve function by increasing range of motion, selective control, strength, motor planning, coordination, agility and other components of motor performance.
-Following are the components of a good post Botox therapy programme.
+The general goal of post Botulinum therapy treatment is to improve function by increasing range of motion, selective control, strength, motor planning, coordination, agility and other components of motor performance.
+Following are the components of a good post Botulinum therapy program.

 Patient / parent education

 Educating the parents is essential for carrying over of the therapeutic program, whether it is when way from the clinic or when home after discharge.
 It is essential that the child understands and avoid previous compensations and positions that may reinforce spasticity.
 The consultant can make recommendations and provide guidance for using positions that favor more normal movement and may further inhibit spasticity.
 Such parent / patient education may include ideal positions for ADL, sitting, transfers, sleeping, and body mechanics.

 Our experience with Botulinum toxin therapy is always satisfactory.

 ICD has been doing Chemodenervation with Botox (Botulinum toxin) for the last 17 years.
 In fact, ICD is the first pediatric habilitation Center in India where the first study was done in 2002 to 2004.
 The title of the study was “Role of Botulinum Toxin

 (Botox-Allegan) in spasticity management with children with spasticity due to cerebral palsy”.
 The post Botulinum therapy protocol compiled by ICD is still in practice all over world.

 The result of Chemodenervation with Botulinum toxin depends on the quality and quantity of post Botulinum therapy.
 There are three factors which determine the efficacy of the Botulinum toxin therapy